karibou/test_kdump/README.md

 test_kdump
 ==========

+The script assumes that the remote instance is called kdump-netcrash and has a ubuntu user.
+This can be modified in the .py script.

+The cloud instance script test-kdump suppose that the kdump-test-script.py is available for download at the given URL.
+This also can easily be changed before starting the instance

+Those are very brief instructions.
+A more detailed description will (hopefully) become available soon.

 Steps to run the tests :

 The ssh keys only need to be added when the cloud-config scripts are created